Child Find

 Are you concerned that your child may have a developmental delay or disability?

-Child Find is a program that helps families determine if a child has a developmental delay or a disability and whether or not they need additional support services.
+Child Find is a program that helps families determine if a child, ages birth through 21, has a developmental delay or a disability and whether or not they need additional support services.
+Families who have concerns about their child’s health, hearing, intellectual functioning, language, learning, movement, serious behavioral needs, speech, or vision can call their child’s school.

 • Have questions about whether or not their child has a disability